-The main characteristics of the individuals reported during Michigan's 25+ years of silicosis surveillance are that they are elderly men who mainly worked in foundries in three counties.
+lance are that they are elderly men who mainly worked in foundries in three counties.
 The age distribution is similar to that reported in the 1950s.[8]
 The older age of the patient (average year of birth, 1924) is secondary to the chronic nature of the disease and the typical long exposure to silica required to develop the disease (average 27 years of exposure to silica).
 However, we continue to receive reports of individuals with short-term exposure, who began work in the 1970s, 1980s, 1990s and two in the 2000s.
-Overall, 97 (8.8%) of 1,105 silicosis cases with known duration worked for less than 10 years (data not shown).
-One hundred eleven (10.0%) of the 1,107 individuals with known decade of hire began work in the 1970s, 1980s, 1990s or 2000s; 29 of them had worked for less than ten years.
-Individuals with silicosis who began working since the 1970s were more likely to have done sandblasting than those who began working with silica before 1970 (50% vs. 34%).
-Of the 30 people who first were exposed to silica since the 1980s, five worked in foundries, four worked in auto manufacturing, three did cement/masonry work, two were buffing and polishing metal, two worked in auto repair, two worked at a tool and die shop, one worked in mineral processing, one worked in a dental laboratory, one was a heavy equipment operator who did excavating, one was a painter, one was a painter/sandblaster, one worked as a miner in gold fields in the Southwest, one welded, one was in construction, one worked in a boiler fabrication shop, one worked for a small sandpaper manufacturing operation, one was an oiler in an iron ore mine, and one worked at a bronze foundry.
+Overall, 97 (8.7%) of 1,114 silicosis cases with known duration worked for less than 10 years (data not shown).
+One hundred sixteen (10.4%) of the 1,116 individuals with known decade of hire began work in the 1970s, 1980s, 1990s or 2000s; 29 of them had worked for less than ten years.
+Individuals with silicosis who began working since the 1970s were more likely to have done sandblasting than those who began working with silica before 1970 (51% vs. 34%).
+Of the 31 people who first were exposed to silica since the 1980s, five worked in foundries, four worked in auto manufacturing, three did cement/masonry work, two were buffing and polishing metal, two worked in auto repair, two worked at a tool and die shop, one worked in mineral processing, one worked in a dental laboratory, one was a heavy equipment operator who did excavating, one was a painter, one was a painter/sandblaster, one worked as a miner in gold fields in the Southwest, one welded, one was in construction, one worked in a boiler fabrication shop, one worked for a small sandpaper manufacturing operation, one was an oiler in an iron ore mine, one worked at a bronze foundry, and one was a plumber.